 It is the vastness and forgiveness of yoga tradition that let in all kinds of yoga teachers.
-And, I am probably one of the stranger ones who see yoga tradition as just that: a tradition to be revered to a degree, and who believe that traditional yoga can benefit from science and reason, as much as our modern rational thinking can benefit from the beautiful heart of yoga.
+And, I am probably one of the stranger ones who see yoga tradition as just that: a tradition to be revered to a degree, and who believe that traditional yoga can benefit from science and reason.

 I experience yoga as a medium where self-awareness, reflection and self-acceptance are central.
 I found that yoga led me to move from a more sedentary lifestyle where exercise was an obligation, to an active one where I now enjoy various forms of exercise for the joy of it, such as swimming and running.
 My teaching reflects this experience through a focus on breathing, biomechanics, and overall movement science.
 I believe yoga should always be fun and playful in an exploration of the needs and the limits of the body and the mind.